maddison-wells/DCCGame/README.md

 - Reference `&`

 - Static - let you use a function without having to create an object. (not Carl carl;) just Math.
 Not good for things where the variables will change ie health between 2 players, update on the other would to.
-Use when multiple objects will share teh same data.
+Use when multiple objects will share the same data.

 <h2>7th August 2025</h2>